 - Different financing providers will finance different amounts depending on credit assessment

-When the invoice is due and your customer makes payment, the remaining balance minus interest and any other associated fees, will be paid back to you
+When the invoice is due, and your customer makes the payment, the remaining balance minus interest and any other associated fees will be paid back to you

 Here’s an example

-Acme has completed an order worth $100,000, and needed capital to be able to take on a new project.
+Acme has completed an order worth $100,000 and needed capital to take on a new project.
 They decided to obtain Invoice Financing to improve their cash flow instead of waiting for 90 days for payment (based on their standard invoice terms).
-Validus offers Acme 80% of the invoice amount and they received $80,000 in working capital.
+Validus offers Acme 80% of the invoice amount, and they received $80,000 in working capital.

-If Acme did not obtain invoice financing, they would not have been able to obtain the capital needed to take up and start on a new project, impacting their revenue and profits.
+If Acme did not obtain invoice financing, they would not have obtained the capital needed to take up and start on a new project, impacting their revenue and profits.

 So, how can Validus help?